HL7/fhir-shorthand/input/pagecontent/reference.md

 **Example:**

-* Observation has an element named method, and method has a text property.
-Assign "Laparoscopy"to the text property:
+* The path to the text sub-property of Observation.method:

   ```
-  * method.text = "Laparoscopy"
+  method.text
   ```

 #### Array Property Paths